BestTimesToVisit.com Logo

 Hidden Churches of Nicosia

-Venture beyond the well-known cathedrals to discover hidden gems like the Church of Panagia Chrysaliniotissa, a beautifully preserved Byzantine church with stunning frescoes.
+Venture beyond the well-known cathedrals to discover hidden gems like the Church of Panagia Chrysaliniotissa, known for its stunning Byzantine mosaics.
 Seek out smaller, less-visited churches in the old town for a more intimate and spiritual experience.
-Check opening times in advance.
+Check local listings for occasional open-house events.

 Nicosia's Street Art Scene